Vasukommi/flynkle-app-be/README.md

 # Flynkle API Backend

-This project contains a minimal FastAPI backend.
-The service exposes a single health check endpoint and can be run in Docker.
+This project contains a minimal FastAPI backend that demonstrates a few basic features.

+## About

+- Health check endpoint
+- Chat endpoint backed by OpenAI
+- Basic user management

+The aim of the project is to stay lightweight and easy to extend.

 ## Running with Docker Compose